mahimairaja/aquisitions/SELF_NOTES.md

 11. Installed helmet and added it to use express as middleware
 12. Installed morgan and added json, urlencoded, and morgan combined with streams as middleware.
+13. Installed cors and cookie-parser and added to main app as middlewares 14.